 - Being invisible.
 Make sure people you meet at least know your name and that you are a lawyer.
 If nothing else, offer them a business card.

-- Hiding behind your phone.
-Be truly present at events - looking around at people, ready to engage.
+- Hiding behind your phone or clinging to a colleague.
+Be truly present at events – looking around at people, ready to engage.

 - Retreating to your comfort zone.
 If you leave an event without talking to anyone new, you've missed an opportunity.